Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence

 where $F^{(k)}(\hbar,\t_\hbar) = \dD_{\t_\hbar}^k \left(F(\hbar,\t_\hbar)\right)$.
 With this formula, we can return back to the trans-series~\eqref{DivergentSeries}.
 First, we need to remove the directional Borel summations $\msfS_{\t_\hbar^\pm}$ in~\eqref{BorelSummation_OnStokesRay}, which is done equivalent to re-expanding $F(\hbar,\t_\hbar)$ for $\hbar \ll 1$.
 Then, \eqref{AlienExpansion_MedianSummed} becomes

 and setting $\nu = \pm\frac{1}{2}$ recovers the original trans-series \eqref{DivergentSeries}.

-Note that the choice of the sign at the end seems \textit{ambiguous} and problematic.
+Note that the choice of the sign at the end is \textit{ambiguous} which seems problematic.
 However, this is nothing but the infamous non-perturbative ambiguity that we discussed above.
 In that sense, by using the Alien-derivative expansion \eqref{AlienDerivativeExpansion} and re-expanding $F(\hbar,\t_\hbar)$ in $\hbar$, we recover the ambiguous trans-series.

 Despite its equivalence to~\eqref{DivergentSeries}, \eqref{Trans-series_Alien} is organized in a different way.
 The importance of this reorganization reveals itself in~\eqref{AlienExpansion_MedianSummed}: We first observe that at the leading order in~\eqref{AlienExpansion_MedianSummed}, i.e., $k=0$, there is no ambiguity and $F^{(0)} = F(\hbar,\t)$ is the median-summed function.
-The higher-order terms, on the other hand, only appear in the directional Borel summations, i.e., $\msfS_{\t_\hbar^\pm}$ for $\nu = \mp \frac{1}{2}$ and canceled out in the median summation.
+The higher-order terms, on the other hand, only appear in the lateral Borel summations, i.e., $\msfS_{\t_\hbar^\pm}$ for $\nu = \mp \frac{1}{2}$ and canceled out in the median summation.
 However, they are still important to reveal the resurgence structure of the corresponding function.

 This approach stands out as a powerful way to extract the median-summed function along with the resurgence structure.
 Let us now return back to the EWKB framework to discuss how the Stokes automorphism and the Alien calculus can be implemented to construct exact solutions to~\eqref{Schr\"odingerEquation}.